syncfusion-content/flutter-docs/Flutter/maps/bubble.md

 ## Tooltip for the bubbles

 You can enable tooltip for the bubbles using the [`MapShapeLayer.bubbleTooltipBuilder`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/bubbleTooltipBuilder.html) property.
-It is used to indicate clearly the information on the current tapped bubble.
+It can be used to indicate clearly the information about the currently interacted bubble.

 {% tabs %}
 {% highlight Dart %}